ana-carolina-vasconcelos/ana-carolina-vasconcelos.github.io/index.md

     <a href="https://rpubs.com/anavasconcelos/1367252">View on RPubs →</a>
   </li>
   <li>
-    A portfolio displaying analyses of K–12 education disparities in Massachusetts.
+    A portfolio showcasing disparities in K–12 education.
     <a href="https://rpubs.com/anavasconcelos/1368323">View on RPubs →</a>
   </li>
 </ul>